 We have never declared or paid any dividends on our common stock and do not anticipate paying any dividends in the foreseeable future.
-Any future payment of cash dividends in the future would depend on our financial condition, contractual restrictions, solvency tests imposed by applicable corporate laws, results of operations, anticipated cash requirements and other factors and will be at the discretion of our board of directors.
+Any payment of cash dividends in the future would depend on our financial condition, contractual restrictions, including under our term loan facility, solvency tests imposed by applicable corporate laws, results of operations, anticipated cash requirements and other factors and will be at the discretion of our board of directors.
 Our stockholders should not expect that we will ever pay cash or other dividends on our outstanding capital stock.